po1sigala/live/01-Class-Content/10-OOP/01-Activities/18-Stu_First-Mock/README.md

 ## Expected Behavior

-* When we run `npm run test` in the console, we should not recieve an error
+* When we run `npm run test` in the console, we should not receive an error

 * When we run `npm run test` in the console, the Tests and Test Suites for `dayCare.test.js` should be passing

 ## Actual Behavior

-* When we run `npm run test` in the console, we recieve the following error: "Cannot spyOn on a primitive value; undefined given"
+* When we run `npm run test` in the console, we receive the following error: "Cannot spyOn on a primitive value; undefined given"

 * When we run `npm run test` in the console, the Tests and Test Suites for `dayCare.test.js` are not passing